 They are also up to 50% more efficient than 10-15 year old AC systems so can offer good energy savings as against older systems.

 All of which can result in substantially reduced running costs and lower carbon emissions.

 In summer the units take the heat energy from inside transfer it outside and in winter the units take the heat energy from outside and bring it inside.

 Modern Air Conditioning units are also whisper quiet and look really good.

 A basic system includes an indoor unit and an outdoor unit connected via 2 insulated copper pipes, a cable and a condensate drain.

-These systems can heat even when outside temperatures drop to below -20°C and still run very efficiently.
 Running costs for a small system are typically less than £2 per month and they have quiet modes which are whisper quiet.